Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy as a tool for quantum state inference

-In is an interesting open problem whether the aforementioned algorithm could be generalized to situations in which the von Neumann entropy is not known, or, when it is known but observational entropy only approximates the von Neumann entropy, but is not exactly equal.
-Even in these cases, it should be possible to provide some estimate of the density matrix.
-This estimation procedure would be expected to provide an estimate of the density matrix that would converge to the real density matrix when observational entropy converges to the von Neumann entropy.
+Finally, it is an interesting open problem whether the aforementioned algorithm could be generalized to situations in which the von Neumann entropy is not known.
+Or, to situations when it is known but observational entropy after a finite set of measurements is only approximately equal to the von Neumann entropy.
+In such cases, it should be possible to provide an error estimate for the density matrix that should tend to zero when the observational entropy converges to the von Neumann entropy.